Concrete Grinders

 - Shoes with one only segment are generally for lighter, smaller grinders eg Cub grinders, whereas shoes with two segments per shoe suit heavy three phase machines.

 - Use correct grinder weight – The weight on the machine can affect the wear and tear on the machine, as well as effectiveness of grinding.
-Heavier pressure is more aggressive on the surface, where as lighter pressure is less aggressive.
-On some grinders, you can add ballast weights if needed.
+Allowing the full weight of the grinder down is more aggressive on the surface, where as a light pressure on the handle lifts the grinder and is less aggressive.
 Alternatively, use less shoes, or shoes with one segment not two to increase the pressure.
+Six shoes is usually adequate on a cub grinder.

 Grinding Exposed aggregate with Cub Grinder:

-Some operators use half hard bond, half soft bond, to cope with the two different hardnesses in the floor (for the aggregate and the cement).
+Some operators use half hard bond and half soft bond, to cope with the two different hardnesses in the floor (for the aggregate and the concrete).

 Others use a hard bond with water.
-Use lots of segments, with double segments, to reduce bouncing.
+Try lots of segments, or double segments, to reduce bouncing.

 Grinding Concrete: